Purpose of the site

 Creation of the original site – The London Jewish Cultural Centre

 The original The Holocaust Explained website was designed and built by the London Jewish Cultural Centre (LJCC), with particular credit due to Alan Fell and Garry Clarkson.
 The LJCC was one of London’s leading providers of Jewish education and cultural events.
 It was formerly based at Ivy House in Golders Green.
 In 2015 it was merged with the Jewish Community Centre London (JW3) on Finchley Road.

 Sponsors of the site

-The organisations which provided the funding for The Holocaust Explained include:
+The organisations which have provided funding for the latest version of The Holocaust Explained website include:

 The Deutsche Bank